maxpoletaev/django-micro/README.md

 ```

 On localhost application runs with built-in `python app.py runserver` command and deploy as standard WSGI application.
 No difference, no magick.

+## What works

+ - Configuration
+ - Views and routes
+ - Models (with migrations)
+ - Custom management commands
+ - Custom template tags
+ - Admin interface
+ - Third party apps

+See [example](/example/) with usign all of this features.